Statement of Curriculum Intent, Implementation and Impact

 The children within this age range explore through play and investigation.
 In addition to all of the aforementioned subjects, the children are taught to respect and care for each other and their environment, and they are encouraged to take pride in themselves, their work and their School.
 More information about the EYFS curriculum can be found on the specific Early Years Foundation Stage Curriculum page (under PARENTS INFORMATION).

-We use the 'Letters and Sounds' scheme to teach phonics.
+We use the 'Red Rose Phonics" to teach phonics.

 KS1 Reading Scheme